-Those who suffer from repeated occurrences of red eye will know that the condition can feel irritated.
+Those who suffer from repeated occurrences of red eye will know that having the condition can feel irritating.
 While there are many ways to treat red eye, in this article we specifically look at the causes and symptoms, and try to understand ultimately what it all means for people who suffer from it, so they can be more prepared if they happen to experience it frequently.

 What is Red Eye?

 Red eye, also known as bloodshot eyes, is a condition that can be associated with soreness and may involve other symptoms.
 When the eyes are red it is because more blood than usual is flowing through the small blood vessels of the eye.

 The Causes of Red Eyes